-For the year ended 31st March 2016, the charity generated a surplus of £231,759 after gains and losses.
+For the year ended 31st March 2017, the charity generated a surplus of £175,848 after gains and losses.

-The company can claim exemption from audit under the special provisions of Section 477(2) of the Companies Act 2006.
 The statements that the directors are required to make in such circumstances are attached to the Balance Sheet.
 Jon Blythe, a registered chartered accountant, has conducted an independent examination of the accounts and a copy of his Report is attached to the accounts.